jcubic/lips/docs/docs/scheme-intro/continuations.md

 ```

 The first continuation creates an early exit, like in the previous example.
 But the second `call/cc` use
-identity function (it return continuation).
+identity function (it returns continuation).
 Which means that the continuation is saved in a loop
 variable.
 And each time it's called with `loop` as an argument, it's again assigned that
 continuation to loop variable.
 This is required for the next loop.